Current account

 Table 2.
 Current account balance in largest surplus and deficit economies

 Table 3.
-Current accounts of leading exporters (goods and services) by group of economies, 2021
+Current accounts of five leading exporters (goods and services) by group of economies, 2021

 Developed economies